Runners

 Applicants who cannot observe the below regulations and all other regulations/rules set forth by the event organizer will be rejected in the entrant selection (or disqualified even after the event fee payment/race participation), and no refund will be made.
 Moreover, applicants will never be allowed to participate in our future races.

 • 1.
 When you complete your entry, the "My Entry" page will be created automatically.
-Entry status, entry result, event fee payment, and issuance of Runner Handbook and Finisher Certificate will be available on the "My Entry".
-Note, the "My Entry" page created for this event is scheduled to be deleted in late May 2026.
+Entry status, entry result, event fee payment, and issuance of Runner Guidebook and Finisher Certificate will be available on the "My Entry".
+Note, the "My Entry" page created for this event is scheduled to be deleted in late May 2027.

 • 2.
 A duplicate application for the race entry by the same applicant is prohibited.
 Also duplicate entry for the ONE TOKYO Premium Member Entry, ONE TOKYO GLOBAL Member Entry, General Entry and Semi-Elite Entry is not allowed.
-If duplicate entry is discovered, the entry will be voided and the paid event fee will not be refunded.
+If duplicate entry is discovered, the entry will be voided and the event fee you already paid will not be refunded.

 In case a chargeback is executed due to a claim to your credit card company, all benefits obtained, including entry tickets from ONE TOKYO Premium Member Entry, ONE TOKYO GLOBAL Member Entry, General Entry, the Second Draw, and next event entry tickets won in virtual events, will be invalidated retroactively from the beginning of the annual membership.